-Is there a new employer coming into town, a new transportation system, new commercial and retails units?
-Know where to best places to invest for the long-term care.
+Is there a new employer coming into town, a new transportation system, or new commercial and retails units?
+Know where to find the best long-term investment opportunities.
 And, always be analyzing deals—this is the only way you’ll become a pro-investor.

 When a new deal comes your way, you should start by calculating your cash flow.
 Next, take into account projected property appreciation and other factors that might influence the long-term value of the property in which you invest.